Kotlin/kotlin-by-example/examples/04_functional/01_Higher-Order Functions.md

 </div>

-1. Declaring a higher-order function that returns a function.
+1. Declares a higher-order function that returns a function.
-2. Declaring a function matching the signature.
+2. Declares a function matching the signature.
-3. Invoking `operation` to get the result assigned to a variable.
+3. Invokes `operation` to get the result assigned to a variable.
 Here `func` becomes `square` which is returned by `operation`.
-4. Invoking `func`.
+4. Invokes `func`.
 The `square` function is actually executed.